 Further, there are only a limited number of specialist physicians who treat patients with these diseases and major clinical centers are concentrated in a few geographic regions.
 We also may encounter difficulties in identifying and enrolling such patients with a stage of disease appropriate for our ongoing or future clinical trials.
-In addition, the process of finding and diagnosing patients may prove costly.
+In addition, the process of finding and diagnosing patients may prove the disease appropriate for a stage of disease approprint for a stage of disease appropriate for costly.
 Our inability to enroll a sufficient number of patients for any of our clinical trials would result in significant delays or may require us to abandon one or more clinical trials.